-We have prepared the Report 2015, and the undertakings included in the consolidation taken as a whole, in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU and additional Dutch disclosure requirements for annual reports.
+We have prepared the 2016 report, and the undertakings included in the consolidation taken as a whole, in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and additional Dutch disclosure requirements for annual reports.

 To the best of our knowledge:

-- The financial statements in this Report 2015 give a true and fair view of our assets and liabilities; our financial position at December 31, 2015; and the result of our consolidated operations for the financial year 2015
+- The financial statements in this Report 2016 give a true and fair view of our assets and liabilities; our financial position on December 31, 2016; and the result of our consolidated operations for the financial year 2016

 While we routinely work towards continuous improvement of our processes and procedures regarding financial reporting, the Board of Management is of the opinion that with regards to financial reporting risks, the internal risk management and control systems:

 - Provide a reasonable level of assurance that the financial reporting in this Report 2016 does not contain any errors of material importance

 - Have worked properly during the year 2016